Contacts and partner universities

 Erasmus mobility grants are divided into three country groups, adjusted with respect to the cost of living in the host country.

 More information on country groups and mobility funding rates

 Information and application forms

 If you wish to study abroad, you should first apply for funding through the Erasmus programme.
-To be eligible, you must be enrolled at the University of Münster, have studied for at least one year and meet the language requirements of the respective target country.
+To be eligible, you must be enrolled at the University of Münster and meet the language requirements of the respective target country.

 Information and application forms

 Before studying abroad, you should clarify which achievements from your studies abroad can be recognised for you at the University of Münster.
 You can find more information here.